I AM, WE ARE . . . Forthcoming Book

 He understood after a trip to India studying eastern mysticism, that we're all connected and we are all one.

-Everything and everyone else is merely an extension of YOU just as you are an extension of them.
+Everything and everyone else is merely an extension of YOU just as you are an extension of them in a conscious field.
 Each being a separate wave emerging from an endless energetic sea so to speak.
 You experience "YOUR" REALITY" with you as the observer and you as the center of your own universe but, that entire universe lies both within you and without.
 It flows from you (your conscious awareness) and through you, just as it flows from and through everyone else.
 This is why we all see things differently.
-Though we are all ONE, we all see our overlapping realities through our own eyes.
+Though we are all ONE, we all see our overlapping realities through our own eyes, that our consciousness weaves into the experiences we’re having.
 This is how the universe interacts with and experiences itself through the medium of consciousness.

-Though we all come from the same source no two people are living in the same reality.
-Our realities merely overlap.
-This is why relationships can be such a difficult undertaking.
-How arduous of a task it is to get someone to see the world through our eyes, share in our experiences, and view life through the lens of our thoughts, perspectives, feelings, and opinions all of which were formed through experiences they’ve never had.
+Though we all come from the same source, no two people live in the same reality.
+Our realities exist only in each individual’s consciousness and merely overlap.
+That’s why relationships can be so challenging: asking someone to see the world through our eyes, share our experiences, and view life through the lens of thoughts, feelings, and opinions formed by events they’ve never known is nothing short of monumental.

 Ah, the human experience and the paradox of being human!